oricel/MGMT/README.md

 Data and accompanying code supporting Briceno et al. (to appear):

-* MGMT methylation and mRNA expression analysis for The Cancer Genome Atlas cohort
+* MGMT methylation and mRNA expression analysis for The Cancer Genome Atlas cohort.
 * MGMT methylation, mRNA expression, and protein levels association with carmustine sensitivity.